travis-ci/docs-travis-ci-com/user/languages/crystal.md

 ```
 {: data-file=".travis.yml"}

-Note that the nightly build will only be avaible on Xenial and later releases
+Note that the nightly build will only be available on Xenial and later releases